* One dissenter to January rate cut signal

 not yet enough information to justify such a move."

-January, after seven months above 4 percent in mid-2012.
+percent in early January, after seven months above 4 percent in

 The minutes showed most policymakers thought risks to